 A patient with COPD with chronic bronchitis but little emphysema may have a normal-sized chest.
 Significant emphysema, however, leads to a wide, barrel-shaped chest with a flattened diaphragm.
 In a patient with emphysema, the chest remains perpetually in the position of inhalation.
 To take a new breath, emphysematous patients must expand their chests beyond the normal position of inhalation.
-This requires using accessory respiratory muscles of the shoulder, neck, and back.
+This requires using accessory respiratory muscles of the shoulder, neck, and back (Harding et al., 2022).